IDeltaT/LZWCompressor/README.md

 For this reason, the software is better at compressing file formats such as ".bmp" or ".txt".
 With other file formats, the compressed file may be larger than the original size.

+In the directory "LZWCompression\tests\" you can see the results of the program.
+"text_test_1.txt" is a duplicate text.
+"text_test_2.txt" is not a duplicate text.
+Duplicate text ("text_test_1.txt") is compressed better by the software.

 After compression, there are two extensions in the file name, the first is the original file extension, the second is ".lzw".
 For example "file_name.txt.lzw".
 This file name helps to restore the original file extension when decompressed.